How to Manage Remote Employees

 You can start out by adopting remote work for your current team and do test-runs for these, then work your way from there.

-Transparency and trust should be at the cornerstone of remote work, and these will also allow expectations to be met and accountability to be achieved.
+Transparency and trust should be at the cornerstone when managing remote teams, as it allows expectations to be met and accountability to be maintained.

 To help achieve this, provide everyone with a set of guidelines of what is expected of them.